All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide may help reduce symptoms of depression through its effects on neuroinflammation, the gut-brain axis, and reward pathways in the brain.
 While not FDA-approved for depression, emerging research suggests that patients using semaglutide for weight loss or diabetes frequently report improvements in mood and depressive symptoms.
 Here is what the current science tells us.

 Depression and metabolic conditions like obesity and type 2 diabetes share a bidirectional relationship.
-People living with obesity are roughly 55% more likely to develop depression, and those with depression face an elevated risk of weight gain and metabolic dysfunction .
-This overlap is not merely coincidental.
+People living with obesity are roughly 55% more likely to develop depression, and those with depression face an improved risk of weight gain and metabolic dysfunction .
+This overlap isn't merely coincidental.
 Chronic low-grade inflammation, insulin resistance, and disrupted neurotransmitter signaling are common biological threads connecting these conditions.

 Semaglutide, a GLP-1 receptor agonist originally developed for type 2 diabetes and later approved for chronic weight management, works by mimicking the incretin hormone GLP-1.
 It slows gastric emptying, reduces appetite, and improves insulin sensitivity.
 But GLP-1 receptors are found throughout the brain, particularly in regions governing mood, motivation, and emotional processing.
 This has prompted researchers to investigate whether semaglutide's effects extend beyond metabolism into mental health.